We Tested It: Cleaning With Vinegar

-The secret to cleaning with vinegar is to not be an overconfident jerk about it.
-But we’ll get to that later.
-For now, let’s start at the beginning.
+The real secret to cleaning with vinegar is to not be an overconfident jerk about it.
+But we’ll get to that part a little later.
+For now, let’s just start back at the beginning.

 It’s really easy to find different uses for vinegar online.
-In fact, if you just type in “uses for” in your Google search bar, the very first thing that comes up is “uses for vinegar.”
+In fact, if you just type in “uses for” in your Google search bar, the very first page that comes up includes “uses for vinegar.”
 That is, paradoxically, the most interesting and most boring Google fact I have ever stumbled across.
-And, on just about every uses-for-vinegar list, you’ll see a suggestion that you use it to take care of the burnt smell in the kitchen after you burn something.
-You just put some vinegar on a rag and then flap it around.
+And, on just about every uses-for-vinegar list, you’ll see a suggestion on using it to take care of the smell in the kitchen after you burn something.
+You just put vinegar on a rag and flap it around.
 It really does help.
-I burned some bacon the other night, and the smell permeated the entire apartment.
-After the vinegar rag flapping, however, it smelled like I had just barely singed the bacon and then made some moderately strong buffalo sauce.
+I burned bacon the other night, and the smell permeated the entire apartment.
+After the vinegar rag flapping, however, it smelled like I had barely singed the bacon and then made some moderately strong buffalo sauce.

 I also tried a half vinegar/half water mixture to clean my laptop.
 It worked really well.
 This is probably the cleanest this filthy computer has been in a couple of years (we've reached a low point for electrical devices in my NYC apartment).
 My fingers aren’t even sticking to the keys as I type right now.
 And the vinegar left no streaks on the screen the way a plain damp rag always seems to do.

 Price Tag Residue

 I next tried using vinegar as a way to remove the residue from a price tag sticker.
 It absolutely worked.
 The sticker gunk came off immediately.
 And now, nobody will ever know that the bottle of vinegar I bought to test all this stuff out only cost 70 cents.

 Mildewy Shower Curtain Liner